 American Red Cross Disaster Cycle Services: A Brief Look at Your American Red Cross - July 15, 2014

-This webinar (scheduled from 2 to 3 p.m.
-Eastern time) will provide an overview of American Red Cross Disaster Cycle Services and its commitment to be not only a provider of direct services but also a facilitative leader across the entire disaster cycle – Prepare, Respond, Recover – in a way that is predictable and repeatable and applied consistently nationwide.
+This webinar provides an overview of American Red Cross Disaster Cycle Services and its commitment to be not only a provider of direct services but also a facilitative leader across the entire disaster cycle – Prepare, Respond, Recover – in a way that is predictable and repeatable and applied consistently nationwide.
 The organization’s goal is to align with government and work to enable the entire community to participate in all phases of the disaster cycle.

 Disaster Long-Term Recovery Basics – June 10-11, 2014